Keksuccino/docs_fancymenu/listeners.md

 Starting with FancyMenu v3.8.0, there is a new feature called "listeners".

 Listeners execute action scripts when specific client or gameplay events happen.
-They can supply variables for actions, placeholders, and requirements nested in the listener.
+They can expose variables to actions, placeholders, and requirements nested in the listener.

 Other than most things in FancyMenu, listeners are not locked to a screen or overlay.
 They constantly run in the background, listening to their events.
 As soon as a listener gets fired, it executes its action script, even if there is no screen open at that time.